OctoPrint/OctoPrint/README.md

 Install
 -------

-Should use a python virtualenv.
+Should use a python virtualenv to prevent from messing with global pyhton installation.

     sudo apt-get install -y python2.7 python-dev python-pip python-virtualenv cd <octoprint_dir>
     virtualenv octoprint_env
     source octoprint_env/bin/activate

-    pip install -r requirements.txt
+Once this is done, you can got to the Dependencies section of this README.

 Dependencies
 ------------